RetroReversing/retroReversing/categories/misc/Conferences.md

 ### Satoru Iwata Keynote - Heart of a Gamer
 <iframe width="560" height="315" src="https://www.youtube.com/embed/RMrj8gdUfCU?si=ro-uTNmYG1SfHF4q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+Satoru Iwata was the president of Nintendo at the time of the 2005 Keynote, his speech titled "Heart of a Gamer" was about the history of Nintendo and his own experiences as a game developer.

+ Iwata begins by talking about his first experience with video games, playing Pong as a child.
+He then talks about his early days as a game developer, creating games for the Nintendo Entertainment System (NES).
+He discusses the importance of creating games that are fun and challenging for all players, regardless of their skill level.

+ Iwata also talks about the importance of innovation in the video game industry.
+He discusses Nintendo's efforts to create new and innovative gaming experiences, such as the Wii console and the Nintendo DS handheld system.
+He also talks about the importance of supporting third-party developers in order to create a diverse and vibrant gaming industry.

+ Finally, Iwata talks about his own personal philosophy as a game developer.
+He says that he believes that the most important thing is to create games that are fun and that bring joy to players.
+He also says that he believes that game developers should always be striving to create new and innovative experiences.

+ Overall, the video is a reflection on the history of Nintendo and the importance of innovation in the video game industry.
+It is also a personal story about Iwata's own experiences as a game developer.

 ---
 # SIGGRAPH